gyataro/Docker-Node/README.md

 Dockerfile `EXPOSE` allows inter-container communication, `docker run -p` makes the service in the container accessible from anywhere, even outside Docker.

 ### Running Commands in Containers
 `docker exec` runs a new command in a running container.
+Note: this is for testing in development environment, not recommended for production.
 ```bash
 [Format] docker exec [OPTIONS] CONTAINER COMMAND [ARG...]
 [Example] docker exec -it node-docker-redis-1 redis-cli